 Maus, Elefant und Ente

 In the beginning, there was the Maus, created by Isolde Schmitt-Menzel.
-Maus has no name, and doesn’t speak.
-(Sort of like the Mainzelmännchen).
-A few years later (in 1975) Elefant joined Maus in short spots, where they did things together and worked out problems, all without speaking.
-Finally they were joined by duck (in 1987).
-Together they make popcorn, blow away rainclouds, climb trees, and play on the playground.
-Simple spots, without words… but engaging and entertaining.
+Maus has no name and doesn’t speak.
+(Sort of like the Mainzelmännchen, although they have names).
+Elefant joined Maus in short spots a few years later (in 1975).
+They did things together and worked out problems without speaking.
+Finally, in 1987, they were joined by duck.
+Together, they make popcorn, blow away rainclouds, climb trees, and play on the playground.
+Simple spots, without words, but engaging and entertaining.

 The Maus Almost Didn’t Happen

-When the show first premiered, March 8, 1971, as Lach- und Sachgeschichten für Fernsehanfänger (“Laughing and Learning Stories for Television Beginners”) it was considered quite controversial, because at the time television aimed at children under six years old was forbidden in Germany.
-Some thought the quick programming could be a problem for childhood development.
-And, the church pointed out that children should be sitting in a pew, and not in front of the Television at 11:30 am on a Sunday.
-Plus, and possibly more devastating, it was up against the new import… Sesam Straße (Sesame Street).
+When the show first premiered on March 7, 1971, as Lach- und Sachgeschichten für Fernsehanfänger (“Laughing and Learning Stories for Television Beginners”), it was considered quite controversial because, at the time, television aimed at children under six years old was forbidden in Germany.
+Some thought that the quick programming style could be a problem for childhood development.
+Also, the church pointed out that children should be sitting in a pew and not in front of the Television at 11:30 am on a Sunday.
+Plus, and possibly more devastating, it was up against the new import, Sesam Straße (Sesame Street).

-But they stuck it out…the name changed to Die Sendung mit der Maus, and Maus, who started out as a longer cartoon, got his spot between the segments.
+But they stuck it out.
+The name changed to Die Sendung mit der Maus, and Maus, who started his time on television as a more extended cartoon, got his spot between the segments.

-Today the Award Winning show is lauded for the way it teaches children everyday information, like how bread is baked, as well as difficult topics, such as Chernobyl, death, and even immigration.
-(In a continuing story, the Maus crew shares the story of Tiba, a young girl who arrived with her family from Syria, and how they are integrating into German life).
+Today, the Award-Winning show is lauded for teaching children everyday information, like how bread is baked, as well as difficult topics, such as Chernobyl, death, and even immigration.
+(In a continuing story, the Maus crew shares the story of Tiba, a young girl who arrived with her family from Syria, and how they are integrating into German life.)

 Drinnen & draußen mit der Maus: Gärtnern, kochen, basteln, spielen!
 (German Edition)